Fast delivery - Satisfied or refunded for 14 days

 How do I choose between a circuit breaker and a switch-disconnector for my electrical installation?

-The isolator function is also associated with other products, for example:
+The disconnector function is also associated with other products, for example:

-• The isolator switches iSW, INS, Vario and Mini-Vario range
+• The iSW, INS, Vario, and Mini-Vario range switch disconnectors for commercial and industrial applications.

 Related products